nakmuaycactus/LabOps/README.md

 ## Project Setup

-Some work goes into getting this project to work.

 See the **[environment setup wiki page](https://github.com/nakmuaycactus/LabOps/wiki/Environment-Setup)** for a detailed overview of setting up the required environment, including cloning this repo

 See the **[configuration setup wiki page](https://github.com/nakmuaycactus/LabOps/wiki/Configuration-Setup)** for a detailed overview of modifying required configurations to get the project to work in your specific environment